-My postdoctoral work with Dr. Albert Lee is focused on studying the intracellular and network level phenomena underlying declarative memory formation in the mammalian hippocampus.
-The experiments involve in vivo intracellular and multi-site extracellular electrophysiological recordings of hippocampal CA1 pyramidal neurons in awake, behaving rats.
-Interestingly, not only is the rodent hippocampus engaged during spatial memory tasks in real environments, but also in virtual reality environments.
-Motivated by this finding, we have been developing a head-fixed spatial navigation system for rats and mice, wherein the subjects explore virtual environments during recording.
-Importantly, we hope to gain new insights into the sub-threshold membrane potential dynamics of CA1 neurons underlying spatial navigation and novel memory formation.
+My postdoctoral work, under the supervision of Dr. Albert Lee at Janelia Research Campus - HHMI, was focused on studying the intracellular and network level phenomena underlying declarative memory formation in the mammalian hippocampus.
+The experiments involved in vivo intracellular and multi-site extracellular electrophysiological recordings of hippocampal CA1 pyramidal neurons in awake, behaving rats and mice.
+Interestingly, not only is the rodent brain engaged during spatial memory tasks in real environments, but also in virtual reality environments.
+Motivated by this finding, we developed a head-fixed spatial navigation system for rodents (1), wherein the subjects explore virtual environments during recording.
+This project provided new insights into the sub-threshold membrane potential dynamics of CA1 neurons underlying spatial navigation and novel memory formation (2).